Divy1211/IntroToPython/docs/arguments.md

 # prints 54
 ```

+!!! note "Order, Order"
-Note1: Other arguments may follow an arbitrary argument but then that argument MUST ALWAYS be called as a keyword argument
+    Other arguments may follow an arbitrary argument but then that argument MUST ALWAYS be called as a keyword argument

-Note2: Other positional arguments may preceed an arbitrary argument
+    Other positional arguments may precede an arbitrary argument

+!!! warning "Arbitrary Argument is Always Positional"
-Note3: An arbitrary argument CANNOT be called as a keyword argument!
+    An arbitrary argument CANNOT be called as a keyword argument!

+!!! warning "Arbitrary Argument is Always Unique"
+    There can be only one arbitrary keyword argument in a function

 ## 6. Arbitrary Keyword Arguments(**kwargs)
 When an unknown or "arbitrary" number of keyword arguments are passed to a function, they are known as Arbitrary Keyword Arguments